- Area: 93 036 sq km

 Drivers of growth

-In 2016, export and import growth expressed in EUR are expected to decelerate slightly, the former may reach 6 percent, while the latter 4.7 percent.
-The surplus of the foreign trade balance continues to grow due to the export bias and it is expected to exceed EUR 9.2 billion.
-The concentration of our export remains very high and the output of our export sector primarily based on the car industry may be seriously affected by the crisis of the German car industry.
+In 2017, export and import growth expressed in EUR are both expected to accelerate, the former may reach 6 percent, while the latter 7 percent.
+Accordingly, there will be a reversal in export compared to import dynamics.
+Due to the import bias, the surplus of the foreign trade balance will slightly decrease, however, it will still be close to EUR 9.9 billion.
+The concentration of our export remains very high and this will be further increased by the expected automotive investments.
 This is the main downside risk in our foreign trade forecast.

 Current account balance